ALSO IN 2022 OSSIGENO TRIPLES ITS FREE LEGAL AID TO JOURNALISTS

 - LEVEL C): For journalists, freelancers and bloggers who have suffered acts of violence or threat, or other crimes aimed at limiting their freedom to carry out their journalistic profession; this service provides totally free legal aid that allows the journalist to remain in the trial as a person having been offended.
 In this way he or she would be able to become a civil party and obtain damages.

-Both assistance services are funded by Media Legal Defence Initiative (MLDI), the London-based NGO that helps reporters around the world defend their rights.
-The Council of the Journalists Order of Tuscany also contributes to the financing.
-The fund is open to finance from other organizations and journalist associations.
+All three legal aid services are funded by the Media Legal Defence Initiative (MLDI), the London NGO that helps reporters around the world defend their rights.
+The fund is open to funding from other organizations and professional associations.

-The Legal Office of Ossigeno is coordinated by the Lawyer Andrea Di Pietro, an expert in Information and Communication law and the legal consultant for Ossigeno per l’Informazione (Oxygen for Information).
+The Legal Office of Ossigeno is coordinated by the lawyer Andrea Di Pietro, an expert in information and communication law and legal consultant to Ossigeno per l’Informazione.
+(Oxygen for Information).

-To request legal aid, write to the e-mail address: email@example.com
+To request legal aid, write to the following email address:

-Requests for legal aid or financial support will be evaluated on the basis of the severity of the incident, the economic and working conditions of the client and consideration of the strategic value of the case against reckless complaints.
+Requests for legal aid or financial support will be assessed on the basis of the severity of the case, the economic and working conditions of the client and in consideration of the strategic value of action against vexatious litigation.

-Those assisted will undertake to promote the activities carried out by Ossigeno per l’Informazione in defence of the freedom of information and the protection of the profession of journalism.
+Those aided are asked to promote the activities carried out by Ossigeno per l’Informazione (Oxygen for Information) in defence of the freedom of information and to protect the profession of journalism.

-In addition to free legal aid, Ossigeno also provides free legal advice and opinion, in line with the spirit of solidarity of the initiative.
+In addition to free legal aid, Ossigeno provides, equally free of charge, legal advice and opinions, in line with the solidarity spirit of the initiative.